TahaIbrahimSiddiqui/Shrug_lok_sabha/README.md

 ## ☕ Support My Work: Buy Me a Coffee or Chai! 🍵

-Creating such dataset takes a lot of late night with coffee and chai.
 If you enjoy what I’m doing and would like me to continue making such **public data goods**, you can encourage me by **buying me a coffee or chai**!

 - **For people abroad**, you can support me [here](https://buymeacoffee.com/tahaibrahim)
 - **For people in India** who prefer the ease of UPI, use this [link](https://onlychai.neocities.org/support.html?name=Taha%20Ibrahim%20Siddiqui&upi=taha.i.siddiq-1%40okhdfcbank)